Ankylosing Spondylitis & Nonradiographic Axial Spondyloarthritis

 Regular physical activity is a critical part of managing axSpA.
 It helps prevent stiffness and preserves range of motion in the neck and back.
 Walking, swimming, yoga and tai chi can help with flexibility and posture.
 It’s also important to strengthen your core and legs.
 Talk to a physical therapist to put together a total exercise plan.

 Physical Therapy and Assistive Devices

-Eat a healthy diet.
-There’s no special diet for AS.
-But, eating anti-inflammatory foods, like the ones in the Mediterranean diet (fatty fish, fruits, vegetables, whole grains and extra virgin olive oil), and limiting sugary and processed foods, may help.
+Self CareEat a healthy diet.
+There’s no special diet for axSpA.
+But, eating anti-inflammatory foods, like the ones found in the Mediterranean diet may help.
+Eat plenty of fatty fish, fruits, vegetables, whole grains and extra virgin olive oil.
+Limit red meat, sugar, and processed foods.

 Stretch.
 Stretching exercises, especially after a warm bath or shower, can help ease pain and relieve stiffness.

 Pace yourself.
 On tough days, pace your activities and take short breaks throughout the day to manage fatigue.